-The City of Paducah invites your entire family to the riverfront for the Independence Day Celebration on Wednesday, July 4 to enjoy a full day of family fun with food, fireworks, a large-scale community art project, and free entertainment on Wilson Stage and along Broadway and Jefferson just inside of 3rd Street.
+Enjoy the 4th with Paducah: The City of Paducah invites your entire family to downtown Paducah for the Independence Day Celebration on Thursday, July 4 to enjoy a full day of family fun with food, fireworks, a large-scale community art project, kid-friendly activities, and free entertainment.
+Due to the level of the Ohio River, the music will be on a stage set up in the Farmers' Market parking lot adjacent to Jefferson Street instead of on Wilson Stage.
 The event is sponsored in part by Independence Bank.

-An estimated 10,000 to 15,000 people come each year to the riverfront to enjoy Paducah’s celebration.
-Food vendors begin serving by 1p.m. on Water Street between Kentucky and Broadway with live music and entertainment beginning at 4 p.m. on Wilson Stage and on Broadway inside of 3rd Street.
+An estimated 10,000 to 15,000 people come each year to downtown Paducah to enjoy Paducah’s celebration.
+Food vendors will begin serving by 1 p.m. on North 2nd Street between Jefferson and Monroe with live music and entertainment on the main stage beginning at 4 p.m.

-Road Closures and Boating Information: Boaters will need to use the Ohio River Boat Launch at 6th and Burnett Streets since the floodwall openings at Broadway and Kentucky will close to traffic early in the evening on July 3.
-Water Street between Broadway and Kentucky also will close to traffic at 6 p.m. on July 3 to allow vendors to start setting up.
+Road Closures, Parking, and Boating Information: Boaters will need to use the Ohio River Boat Launch at 6th and Burnett Streets since the floodwall opening at Broadway will close to traffic early on July 4.

 Fireworks: The City has contracted again with Arthur Rozzi Pyrotechnics for the fireworks show with a finale.
 Fireworks begin at 9:15 p.m. with the fireworks discharged from a barge provided by Pine Bluff Materials.
 The tug is provided by Ingram Barge Company.
 The City of Paducah appreciates the support of the tug and barge companies in making this event such a success.
-The creative show is choreographed to music with speakers placed along the riverfront near Wilson Stage.
-PLUS, we have a new item this year—turn your radio to either 570 AM or 94.3 FM to hear the music that goes along with the fireworks.
+The creative show is choreographed to music with speakers placed along the riverfront.
 If a thunderstorm is in the area at the scheduled time for the fireworks, the fireworks show will be delayed until the weather clears.
 The Paducah Fire and Police Departments and the U.S. Coast Guard will be at the event for additional safety.

-Community Art Project: For the fourth year in a row, Better than Ever and the Paducah Parks and Police Departments have organized a large-scale community art project.
-Light Up the Night will be on display on Broadway between 2nd Street and Water Street.
+Community Art Project: For the fifth year in a row, Better than Ever in addition to the Paducah Parks & Recreation and Police Departments have organized a large-scale community art project.
+Light Up the Night will be on display near the Farmers' Market Pavilion.
 Between 5 and 8 p.m., stop by to contribute to this community art project.

-The Kidz Zone on Water Street between Jefferson and Broadway has activities from 5 until 8 p.m.
-The Independence Bank Train will be there to give rides to the youngsters.
-Kids also can enjoy Adrenaline Mobile Laser Tag, Animal Tales, corn hole, the McCracken County Library Book Bike, Unplugged Putt Putt, Mission Balloons, William Carter Photo Style Pictures, and Bax Illustration Caricaturist.
-There will be photo opportunities including the backdrop of a patriotically-painted tractor.
+The Kidz Zone will be from 5 until 8 p.m. on Broadway and between Water and Second Street and in the area near the Farmers' Market Pavilion The Independence Bank Train will be there to give rides to the youngsters.
+Kids can enjoy Adrenaline Mobile Laser Tag, corn hole, Unplugged Putt Putt, large yard games, face painting, Mission Balloons, William Carter Photo Style Pictures, Bax Illustration Caricaturist and much more.

 Pets: While pets are allowed at the Independence Day Celebration, the City of Paducah’s dog ordinance mandates two requirements: the dog must be licensed by McCracken County Animal Control or by any other state or county and restrained by a leash or other lead that is no longer than three feet.
 These limitations are not meant to be a hindrance to pet owners but are intended to ensure the public’s safety.